CrossTheRoadElec/Phoenix6-Documentation/source/docs/troubleshooting/canbus-troubleshooting.rst

 - Label the new ID on the physical device
 - Repeat this procedure for every device

 If you find a particular device or section of devices where communication is not possible, then the CAN bus wiring needs to be re-inspected.
-Remember to “flick” / “shake” / “jostle” the CAN wiring in various sections to attempt to reproduce red LED blips.
+Remember to "flick" / "shake" / "jostle" the CAN wiring in various sections to attempt to reproduce red LED blips.
 This is a sure sign of loose contact points.

 If you are able to detect and change device ID on your devices individually, begin piecing your CAN bus together.
 Start with either roboRIO <----> device <---> PDP, or CANivore <----> device <---> 120 :math:`\Omega` resistor, to ensure termination exists at both ends.
 Then introduce the remaining devices until a failure is observed or until all devices are in-circuit.